Common Construction Site Injuries

 Construction workers often get an injury when they become caught in or trapped between machinery, equipment, vehicles or other objects.
 This may also include those construction workers who have become trapped in collapsed structures.
 This type of injury resulted in 72 deaths in 2016, or 7.3 percent of all construction deaths that year.
 For workers to avoid such injuries or fatalities, they should always be aware of their surroundings, on the lookout for potential collapse zones, and should never place themselves in between pieces of machinery.

 New Jersey Law

 New Jersey law makes General Contractors responsible to manage safety on the jobsite.
-This means that the General Contractor can be held liable even when the danger is caused by one of its subcontractors.
+This means that the General Contractor can be liable even when one of its subcontractors caused the danger.
 Managing safety properly includes:

 - Requiring all subcontractors to incorporate safety equipment into their bid proposal for the job;